 The application for the Summer Intern Program (below) should be completed and submitted electronically.
-For full consideration, all application materials, including your transcripts and letters of recommendation, must be received by February 10.
+For full consideration, all application materials, including your transcripts and letters of recommendation, must be received by February 2, 2024.

 In addition to completing the on-line application, please do the following:

 Request two (2) letters of recommendation from science faculty at your college or university.
 The letters should address your academic and research capabilities/potential.
 If you are a rising sophomore and have not yet declared your major, you may request one letter from a faculty member outside of the sciences (for example, math or English).
 Our advice, based on many years of reading letters from referees, is to give them a 1-page resume, a copy of the essay you plan to submit (or at least a draft), and a copy of your transcript when you ask them to write the letter.
 Ask them early and be sure they know the deadline.
-Faculty letters must be e-mailed as pdf files to [[v|intern]].
-Please ask your professors to include the following text as the subject line when using e-mail - “VIMS REU Program 2021 – Letter of Recommendation for your name"
+Faculty letters must be submitted as directed on the application website, https://etap.nsf.gov/award/4259/opportunity/5084.
+Please ask your professors to name their recommendation letter as - “VIMS REU Program 2024 – Letter of Recommendation for your name"

-Have an official copy of your transcript sent to the address below, either electronically or as a hard copy.
+Have an official copy of your transcript sent as directed on the application website, https://etap.nsf.gov/award/4259/opportunity/5084 .
 Official copies are only valid if sent directly from the registrar's office.
 If you attended more than one college or university you must have transcripts sent from each institution.
-If you are able to obtain an unofficial copy of your transcript, sending it may facilitate early file review.
-Send it via e-mail to [[v|intern]].
-Please include the following text as the subject line “VIMS REU Program 2021 – Unofficial transcript for yourname".

 Please note that applicants must be enrolled in a degree program leading to an associate’s or bachelor's degree.
 Questions about the process can be directed to ([[v|intern]]).

 S to place students in our summer program and can offer additional post-internship opportunities.
 The program is intended to create a pathway for students that are typically under-represented in the environmental field to pursue careers in environmental research and management.